mapsacosta/spark-scala-py36/README.md

-# Spark 2.4.3 + Python 3.6 + Scala 2.12.0 Docker image adapted for K8s seamless deployment
+# Spark 2.4.3 + Python 3.6 + Scala 2.11.0 Docker image adapted for OKD deployment for the LHC Big Data Project
 @Author: Maria A.
 Adapted from radanalytics.io implementation